MSME and small business

 Semiconductors power almost all modern devices, from smartphones and EVs to satellites and medical equipment.

-Q3: Who are the global leaders in semiconductor manufacturing?
+Q3: Who are the global leaders in semiconductors manufacturing?

 Taiwan (TSMC), South Korea (Samsung), and the USA (Intel, Nvidia, Qualcomm) are the current global leaders.